MicrosoftDocs/windows-iot-public/windows-iot/product-family/what's-new-in-Windows-11-IoT-Enterprise.md

 ### Wi-Fi 6E
 Windows 11 IoT Enterprise brings Wi-Fi 6E support to IoT devices.
-Wi-Fi 6 gives you better wireless coverage and performance with added security.
+Wi-Fi 6E gives you better wireless coverage and performance with added security.
 Review [Windows 11 Specifications](https://www.microsoft.com/en-us/windows/windows-11-specifications#table2) for more information.

 ### Newly Designed Modern Interface
-One of the exciting features of the Windows 11 IoT Enterprise operating system is the new user-interface.
+One of the most exciting features of the Windows 11 IoT Enterprise operating system is the new user-interface.
 The new design and sounds are modern, fresh, clean and beautiful, bringing you a sense of calm and ease.
 To learn more about the enhanced UI, check out this [Windows Experience Blog](https://blogs.windows.com/windowsexperience/2021/08/31/windows-11-available-on-october-5/) which walks you through all the new and exciting improvements and capabilities.

 ## Hardware Requirements
 At this time, if you would like to use Windows 11 IoT Enterprise, the [system requirements](https://www.microsoft.com/windows/windows-11-specifications#table1) are identical to the Client edition.
-However, this is subject to change with subsequent releases as Windows 10 IoT Enterprise has previously amended hardware requirements in past to meet the needs of IoT device ecosystem.
+However, this is subject to change with subsequent releases as Windows 10 IoT Enterprise has previously amended hardware requirements in past to meet the needs of the IoT device ecosystem.

 ### Windows 11 Supported Processor Lists